singhrishikesh1/token-system-advanced/README.md

 v1 used the `uuid` package (`uuidv4()`) for every token. v2 uses Node's built-in `crypto.randomBytes()` directly — same cryptographic strength, but no external formatting/parsing layer, and one less dependency to install.
-Combined with shorter TTLs across the board, tokens are
+Combined with shorter TTLs across the board, tokens